toshim45/laravel-reverse-mysql/README.md

 ### Basic Usage
 - generate model with `php artisan make:model {ModelName} -mcr` options, make sure your model name is **singular** [PascalCase](http://wiki.c2.com/?PascalCase)
 - run `php artisan reverse:mysql {table-name} -c -r` , table name is usually plural [snake_case](https://en.wikipedia.org/wiki/Snake_case)
+- there is option `--hard-reset` to replace all table related MVC files, use it if needed
 - run `phpfmt` or other php formatter
 - add this resources to routes